 Tuberculin Blood Draw

 You will be given a tuberculosis screening on the day of the clinic.
-If the result appears positive, you will be contacted by Student Health and you will need to get a chest x-ray.
+If the result appears positive, you will be contacted by Student Health and Wellness and you will need to get a chest x-ray.
 A volunteer will assist you in making the chest x-ray appointment and will take you to the University of Iowa Hospitals and Clinic where the chest x-ray will be performed.

 If you are enrolled in the SHIP health insurance program through the University of Iowa, this insurance policy will pay for all but a small deductible amount (around $10) for the chest x-ray.
 However, there is a slight possibility that the information on your insurance will not be in the system when the billing is done for the chest x-ray and you may be billed for the full cost of the chest x-ray.
 If this happens to you, do not pay the bill and contact the University Benefits Office, 120-40 USB or 335-2676, to ask for your Blue Cross-Blue Shield ID number for the SHIP plan.
 If you are a graduate student with an assistantship who chose to enroll in the UIGRADCare plan, please make it clear that you are asking for the insurance ID number for the SHIP coverage and not for the ID number for UIGRADCare.
 You should either call the University of Iowa Hospitals and Clinics (UIHC) Customer Service at 356-2211 or go in person to the UIHC Business Office (Patient Accounts), Room CC102, in the General Hospital section of the UIHC.
 Be sure to have your insurance ID card available when you call or go in person to the office as the Billing Office will need several pieces of information from the card.
 If you go and do not yet have your insurance card, take your yellow booklet describing the SHIP health insurance plan or download a copy of this booklet.
 The UIHC Business Office will then be able to adjust the bill accordingly.